bastibe/WebGL-Spectrogram/README.md

 The spectrogram display can be zoomed and panned smoothly and has a configurable FFT length.
 The amplitude range can be adjusted on the fly as well.
 It can open any local _*.wav_ or _*.flac_ file.

-*server.py* contains a small web server written in Python and Tornado that responds to messages on `ws://localhost:8888/spectrogram`.
+*server.py* contains a small web server written in Python and Tornado that responds to messages on `ws://localhost:XXXX/spectrogram`, where `XXXX` is a random port in the local range.
 Currently, it supports two kinds of messages: One that requests a spectrogram from a file name, and another that requests a spectrogram from a file content attached to the message.
 It responds to these messages with a message containing a full spectrogram for the given audio file.

 *communications.js* contains the Javascript implementation of the messaging protocol. *specsize.js* contains a helper class for storing the extent of a spectro-temporal display.